Mskat/ScoreKeeper/README.md

 # ScoreKeeper
 An app created as part of the Google Developer Challenge Scholarship program: Android basics.
-Third app created based on the skills got during the scholarship.
+Then the app was improve as part of the Google Developer Android Basics Nanodegree Scholarship.

 You start by choose one of options: rock, paper or scissors, separetly for Deadpool and Spider-Man.
 Next you press check button and then you will see an message who is win and also you will notice that score for this team will increase.